birdandhike.com logo

 "Boot-print" route-marker sign

 The use-trail runs off the edge of the mesa and down to the edge of sandstone slickrock (Wpt.
 05).
 Continuing down the white slickrock, the route is marked fairly well by cairns and "boot-print" signs.
 The route eventually re-enters woods (Wpt.
-06), and continues the descent via a well-used use-trail.
+06) and continues the descent via a well-used use-trail.
 The trail runs out onto sandstone again, then re-enters the woods (Wpt.
 07).

 The route is fairly easy to follow as it runs on and off the slickrock sandstone, then a steep descent ends in the bottom of Russell Gulch (Wpt.
 08).
-Before getting all they way down, look south for a sandstone saddle with small hoodoos.
+Before getting all the way down, look south for a sandstone saddle with small hoodoos.
 The route will cross Russell Gulch and climb onto this slickrock saddle (Wpt.
 09).

 Zion Subway